 Bake a loaf of banana bread that’s so sweet, light, cakey, and comforting, no one will know it’s a healthy makeover of this classic treat.
-Our healthy banana bread uses 100% whole grains, whole milk yogurt, plus honey or maple syrup as a natural sweetener (in sensible amounts!)
+Our Healthy Banana Bread recipe uses 100% whole grains, whole milk yogurt, plus honey or maple syrup as a natural sweetener (in sensible amounts!)

 Plus, we fill this bread with other nutritious ingredients like 100% whole wheat flour, yogurt, and crunchy walnuts.
 We don’t go crazy with added oils, either.
 And it still tastes absolutely wonderful, with a texture that perfectly walks that line between moist and light.

-Make this banana bread for yourself, for your kids, for your mom, or for a friend.
-There’s no one who will taste this sweet fluffy bread and not think you’re the best human ever for sharing it with them.
+Make this Healthy Banana Bread recipe for yourself, for your kids, for your mom, or for a friend.
+No one will taste this sweet fluffy bread and not think you’re the best human ever for sharing it with them.

 Banana bread is pretty low-fuss to begin with, and our healthy banana bread is no exception.
 Mix the dry and wet ingredients separately, then combine them just before baking for a loaf with a fluffy, tender crumb.